Texting While Driving

 Get Help from Ostego County Car Accident Lawyers- (607) 229-1885

-are injured or even killed in accidents with distracted drivers.
+still are injured or even killed in accidents with distracted drivers.
 At

 Scarzafava & Basdekis, we have dedicated our careers to helping injured drivers get the justice

 auto accident attorneys to learn how we can help with your claim.
 Call (607) 229-1885.

 In New York, a driver may not use a hand-held cellular device while on

 the road.
 This includes while stopped at traffic signals or in traffic.

 A driver who is caught breaking this law will be issued a traffic violation

 and a fine of up to $150.
 They will also receive 2 points on their driving record.